MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

     1. Select **Select**.

-1. In the **Azure Blob Storage input** section, select **Install** to install the **Microsoft.Azure.WebJobs.Extensions.Storage** extension.

-    > **Note**: Wait for the function app to finish installing the extension before continuing with this lab.
-Installation can take from 2 to 5 minutes.

-1. Back in the **Azure Blob Storage input** section, perform the following actions:
+1. In the **Azure Blob Storage input** section, perform the following actions:

     1. In the **Blob parameter name** text box, enter the value **json**.